kkrull/bambam/doc/usage.md

 Congratulations!
 You've just written a drum part that sounds about as good as it can in MuseScore, without having to write it one arm or leg at a time.
-Because we all know that the only thing more awkward than actually playing the drums and recording it yourself is trying to memorize those completely arbitrary note letters for each drum and long enough to type in a kick/snare groove without all the snare hits erasing the last kick hit you just wrote.
+Because we all know that the only thing more awkward than actually playing the drums and recording it yourself is trying to memorize the note letters for each drum long enough to type in a kick/snare groove without all the snare hits erasing the last kick hit you just wrote.

 Sure those early-90s video games won't sound the same, but this way you'll only hear the vibraslap and whistle when you **meant** for it to sound that way.